Scares are guaranteed on Halloween in London

 1. Madam Tussauds ‘Alien: Escape’ and Silent Disco

 Madame Tussauds created a perfect thrill for fright enthusiasts with its Alien: Escape experience.
 Get on board the Covenant ship and come face to face with some very nasty aliens from the well-known Alien films.
 Scares are guaranteed at one of the most popular destinations over Halloween in London.
+Madame Tussauds often change their halloween experience each year, so do check in advance what is running.
 Access is included in your entry ticket price.
 This is one scary experience and is recommended for over 15’s only.

 The London Dungeon is the ‘Home of Halloween.’
-NEW for 2019 is the London Dungeon Halloween show.
-Test even the bravest of souls as you journey through London’s perilous past.
+London Dungeon Halloween show tests even the bravest of souls as you journey through London’s perilous past.
 Avoid the escaped convict and take the two rides to oblivion.
 Drop Dead is a vertical free fall drop.
 To top it all off be plunged into complete darkness on the streets of Whitechapel to search for Jack the Ripper.
 Then experience the spine-tingling séance.
 Tickets will sell out, especially over Halloween.

 3. Ghost Hunting in London